-Figure 22 shows adults 18 and older who smoke daily or some days in Fayette and Westmoreland counties and the state.
+Figure 22 shows adults 18 and older who smoke daily or some days.
+Residents in Fayette and Greene counties report more smokers than residents of Washington and Westmoreland counties, and the state.

 Figure 22: Adults Age 18+ as Current Smokers